jhipster/chevrotain-java/README.md

 # chevrotain java parser

-A Java parser in JavaScript, built using [Chevrotain Parsing Toolkit](https://github.com/SAP/chevrotain).
+A **Java parser** implementated JavaScript using the [Chevrotain Parsing Toolkit](https://github.com/SAP/chevrotain).
 Mainly developed to be used in [prettier-java](https://github.com/thorbenvh8/prettier-java).

 # grammar diagram